 Meanwhile in Millhaven

 Millhaven, a Pacific Northwest logging town full of manly lumberjacks, still harbors rumors of a Millwater dragon.
 Who’s talking this nonsense?
-That would be the woodcarver, Mr. Meachum (Robert Redford).
+That would be the local woodcarver, Mr. Meachum (Robert Redford).
 He claims he saw it once.

 Six Years Later